-- We advise you to exercise a high degree of caution in Côte d’Ivoire at this time because of the threat of a terrorist attack, the unpredictable security environment and the high risk of crime.
-Pay close attention to your personal security at all times and monitor the media for possible new safety or security risks.
+- We advise you to exercise a high degree of caution in Côte d’Ivoire due to the unpredictable security environment and the high risk of crime.
+You should pay close attention to your personal security at all times and monitor the media for possible new safety or security risks.

 - We advise you to reconsider your need to travel to the regions of Dix-Huit Montagnes, Haut-Sassandra, Moyen-Cavally and Bas-Sassandra.
 The security situation in these regions remains unstable because of inter-communal tensions and the presence of armed militias in the proximity of the Liberian border.

 - The outbreak of Ebola Virus Disease (EVD) in west Africa is the most serious in recorded history.
 For information on the outbreak and regional travel restrictions and preventative measures, see the Ebola outbreak in west Africa travel bulletin.